erhathaway/router-primitives/README.md

 - **Data** primitives allow you to markup the layout with arbitrary data or record data in the URL that isn't visible in the UI

+Primitives aren't limited to just these four.
+You can create your own using the extension API!

 ---